Updating PHP 7.4 to 8+ FAQs

 When will the next required PHP version upgrade occur?

 PHP.net maintains a timeline showing the various PHP versions and their lifecycles.
 It’s a great resource for anyone wondering when the next version will reach EOL.
-That said, PHP 8.0 will no longer receive security updates as of November 2023.
 We will be managing the security patches for all Pressable customers between that date and the automatic update.